IBM/openapi-to-graphql/packages/oasgraph/README.md

 * `requestOptions` (type: `object`, default: `{}`): Additional [options](https://github.com/request/request#requestoptions-callback), provided by the  [`Request` module](https://github.com/request/request), that can be used to configure the HTTP calls that powers the generated GraphQL resolvers.
 A common use case is to use this to up set a web proxy with the `proxy` field.

+* `provideErrorExtensions` (type: `boolean`, default: `true`): If a query cannot fulfilled, GraphQL will provide a [list of error objects](https://graphql.github.io/graphql-spec/draft/#sec-Errors) for all fields that could not be resolved.
+OASGraph will add an extensions to all error objects resulting from REST calls that did not return successful HTTP codes (i.e. 200-299).
+These extensions contain data about the REST call (e.g. the method, path, status code, response headers, and response body).
+This data can be useful for debugging but it can also _unintentionally leak information_.
+This option prevents the error extensions from being created.

 Consider this example of passing options:

 ```javascript